th2-net/th2-infra-mgr/README.md

       # path to folder where local copy of repository will be cached
       # separate local repository will be created for every branch of remote repository

-      privateKeyFile: /path/to/key
+      sshDir: /path/to/key directory
-      # path to private key file to be used for authentication
+      # path to private key directory to be used for authentication
-      # due to underlayng library restrictions, only RSA keys generated in PEM mode are supported

-      ignoreInsecureHosts: true
-      # set to true to connect to self signed or insecure servers

       # For following configs to work
       # Http link should be provided in `remoteRepository' config